MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 Either way, the result is shortest path forwarding.
 You’ve successfully replaced LDP with segment routing!

-To return to the idea of manually allocating labels – you can choose pretty much any starting label you like, because when you configure SR for the first time you’re going to deactivate and reactive MPLS in order to clear out any labels currently in use.
-This means that you don’t need to worry about using a “reserved block” or anything.
+As such, you don’t need to worry about using a “reserved block” or anything.
 If a block is genuinely reserved, you’d get a Junos commit error, so you can just relax my guy!

 ADJACENCY SIDs

-Once again there’s an Adjacency SID for IPv4, and another for IPv6.
+Once again there’s an adjacency SID for IPv4, and another for IPv6.

-When you learned about Node SIDs, you saw that the Node SID number is used to calculate the MPLS label.
+When you learned about node SIDs, you saw that the node SID number is used to calculate the MPLS label.

 So for example, in this diagram on the left, R8 has generated IPv4 Adjacency SIDs for its three links, and these SIDs are also MPLS labels.
 If R8 receives a packet with a label of 24, R8 will pop that label, and then send the packet out of its interface towards R9.
 If it receives a packet with label 26, the label is popped and sent up to R3.